jzhu50/PretendingGreatness_jiayingz16_victorc353_chongtianm_jessicay3632/README.md

 This project implements a web application that incorporates data visualization to identify interesting patterns and correlations between Elon Musk’s tweets and Tesla stock market prices.

 ## Direct Access
-Type mzhu.tech in the search bar of your web browser.
+Type https://mzhu.tech in the search bar of your web browser.

 ## Local Access Install Guide